Geerat J. Vermeij: Career

 Vermeij studies coevolutionary relationships between predator and prey organisms, with a focus on marine mollusks.
-His research argues that an important evolutionary mechanism is the process of escalation, which occurs when species adapt to, or are limited by, their competitors, predators, and parasites.
+His research argues that an important evolutionary mechanism is the process of escalation, which occurs when species adapt to, or are limited by their competitors, predators, and parasites.

-In lieu of sight, Vermeij uses the sense of touch to better understand mollusk morphology.
+In lieu of sight, Vermeij uses his sense of touch to better understand mollusk morphology.
 Throughout his career, he has challenged the assumption that people with disabilities like blindness cannot conduct scientific research.